smartaquametering/smartPhotometer/README.md

 # smartPhotoMeter, smartColoriMeter and smartSpectroMeter

-Easy-to-use OpenSource devices for **measurement of transmission/absorption of light** at given ranges of wavelengths of colored or not colored substances in solution.
+Easy-to-use OpenSource devices for **measurement of transmission, emission and absorption of light** at given ranges of wavelengths of colored or not colored substances in solution.

 - For analytics of aqueous solutions.
 - Works with ultraviolet, visible and near infrared light ranges, by wavelengths around 320 up to 950 nm.